What can custom CSS do?

 You may need to specify element styles with an

 3. Add styles to CSS input field

-💡 Tip: The example modal to the right of the Chameleon Editor Sidebar previews your current style, and should update automatically.
+💡 Tip - The example modal to the right of the Chameleon Builder previews your current style, and should update automatically.
 If your expected changes do not appear, review your CSS to ensure it's targeting the correct element